 Astronomy in the Community

-The Spacecraft Planetary Image Facility (SPIF) provides research support by assisting students and planetary scientists in their research, and by providing outreach services and educational support throughout the Central New York region and beyond.
-SPIF also supports the Cornell Department of Astronomy in undergraduate education, student research, NASA mission science operations, PreK-12 educational support, and community outreach.
-SPIF has been in operation for 43 years, currently sponsored by the Cornell Center for Astrophysics and Planetary Science (CCAPS) and located on Cornell's main Ithaca campus in the Space Sciences Building.
+The Spacecraft Planetary Image Facility (SPIF) is an active research facility, providing assistance to students and planetary scientists worldwide in GIS and image processing.
+It is also a public facility open to visitors, and provides outreach services and PreK-12 educational support throughout the Central New York region, and beyond through virtual programs.
+SPIF supports the Cornell Department of Astronomy in undergraduate education, student research, NASA mission science operations, and community outreach.
+The facility is located on Cornell's main Ithaca campus in the Space Sciences Building.
+It has been in operation since 1980 and is currently sponsored by the Cornell Center for Astrophysics and Planetary Science (CCAPS).

 Ask an Astronomer